ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And this be our motto, &quot;Ia God is our trust.&quot;
 And the star spangled banner in triumph shall
 wave
-O&#x27;er the land of the free, and the home of the brav
+O&#x27;er the land of the free, and the home of the brave
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iahi:batch_iahi_ivysaur_ver01:data:sn83025182:00279528682:1861050901:0583/pct:51.196876,4.383376,14.697909,24.471586/!600,600/0/default.jpg"/>
 </td>